 Jerry L. Steering, Esq., is a Police Misconduct Attorney, who sues police officers for, among other things, the use of excessive force upon civilians.
 His law practice involves serving, among other places, Orange County, and the Orange County cities shown below.
-Mr. Steering also represents persons in both civil and criminal case in Los Angeles County, San Diego County, Riverside County and San Bernardino County.
-He is an expert in brutality / excessive force and false arrest cases; both civil and criminal.
+Mr. Steering also represents persons in both civil and criminal case.
+He is an expert in brutality / excessive force cases, false arrest cases and malicious prosecution cases; both civil and criminal.
 Tel: (949) 474-1849.

-THE SHERIFF AND HIS “TEAM FOREVER” GO TO PRISON.
+THE ORANGE COUNTY SHERIFF AND HIS “TEAM FOREVER” GO TO PRISON.

 Nancy Butano v.
 County of Orange; U.S. District Court (Santa Ana) (1992); $727,500.00 for false arrest and unreasonable force.
 Nancy Butano was beaten and falsely arrested in her own home for not answering door fast enough.

 Torrance v.
 County of Orange, et al., U.S. District Court, Central District of California (Santa Ana)(2010); Skip Torrance recently settled a lawsuit with the county and Laguna Beach over a false arrest and being shot with a taser obtained $380,000.00 for unreasonable force and false arrest.